 Conclusion – Wifi Security Tips

-Public Wi-Fi have become a hotbed for hackers.
+Public Wi-Fi has become a hotbed for hackers.
 Hackers leverage the fact that most users do not take precautionary measures to safeguard their networks from security threats.

 This article has highlighted some of the vulnerabilities associated with using public Wi-Fi and explained some of the Wi-Fi security best practices that will keep you safe from such threats.
 Always ensure that you employ multiple security measures for utmost safety.